reginold/codex-sambanova-minimax/README.md

 #### Why `openai/MiniMax-M2.5` instead of `sambanova/MiniMax-M2.5`?

-- **Tool/Function Calling Support** — SambaNova's native API (`sambanova/`) does not support Codex's tool use features.
-You'll get: `litellm.UnsupportedParamsError: sambanova does not support parameters: ['tools']`
 - **OpenAI-Compatible Format** — By using the `openai/` prefix, LiteLLM routes through its OpenAI-compatible interface for better compatibility
 - **Same Backend** — The actual API call still goes to SambaNova's endpoint, so you still get fast inference and low pricing